PragnyaKalvakol/GDP-I-GROUP-4/README.md

 -  High performance
 -  Dart is very stable and it can be used to build production quality real-time applications.

+##### Dart Disadvantages
+- Dart has very limited resources online and it’s hard to find solutions to problems
+- Dart is fairly new to the programmers and rarely used in the market
+- The absence of native support.

 ##### Firebase